FuelRats/pipsqueak/CONTRIBUTING.md

 ## Feature branches

-Make a feature branch off of develop using `git checkout develop` followed by `git checkout -b feature/my-awesome-feature`.
+Make a feature branch based on develop using `git checkout develop` followed by `git checkout -b feature/my-awesome-feature`.
 Instead of 'feature' you can also put 'fix' in front of the branch name if it's a bugfix or 'doc' if you only add documentation.

 ## Hygiene